 Canon RF 15-35mm f/2.8: A wide-angle lens is needed when shooting landscapes as it can easily capture an entire scene.
 I tend to shoot on 2.8 because I like the separation between the subject and the background.
 The images from this glass are always very sharp and it’s probably my most used lens!

 Canon RF 24-105mm f/4.0 For a kit lens (a lens that came with the body), this one is great!
 The focal length makes it incredibly versatile.
-I like to take this lens backpacking because I feel like I get a lot of bang for my buck—like a bit of compression in photos with subjects and the ability to zoom into mountain layers.
-I will end up upgrading to the lenses listed below but for the last two years, I’ve been more than happy with it.
+I’ve used it for the last two years, I’ve been more than happy with it.
+The only downside is that the lowest f-stop is 4.0.

 Click here to purchase the Canon EOS R and 24-105 f4.0 together for a cheaper price (which is what I did).